-- NEW: Moazzam Begg appears in court charged with providing training for terrorism
+- Moazzam Begg appears in court charged with providing training for terrorism

-- NEW: Begg denies that charge and another of funding terrorism overseas
+- Begg denies that charge and another of funding terrorism overseas

-- NEW: A 44-year-old woman also denies a charge of funding terrorism overseas
+- A 44-year-old woman also denies a charge of funding terrorism overseas

 - Begg spent nearly three years in U.S. custody in Afghanistan and Guantanamo Bay